Reverso: Efficient Time Series Foundation Models for Zero-shot Forecasting: Methods

+\paragraph{Multi-scale input.} We first create a multi-scale input $t \in \mathbb{R}^{L \times C}$ by creating a downsampled version of the input.
+Concretely, a channel $c$ (where $1 \leq c \leq C$) takes the $2^{c - 1} \times L$ most recent data points and downsamples with a stride of $2^{c - 1}$.
+This has two effects: first, it allows the model to condition longer contexts without increasing the model input length $L$.
+Second, it forces the architecture to model time-series at multiple scales, which we hypothesize serves as a useful source of inductive bias.
+In practice we use $C =4$, so the effective context length is $16384$ and $t \in \mathbb{R}^{L \times 4}$.

-We found this $[0,1]$-normalization to work better than $z$-score normalization which subtracts the mean and divides by the standard deviation.\footnote{We unnormalize the model's output for prediction.} {In cases where there are missing values, these are imputed using linear interpolation.
+\paragraph{Normalization.} For each channel in $t \in \mathbb{R}^{L \times C}$, we normalize to range $[0,1]$ by subtracting the $\min$ and dividing by $\max - \min$.
+We found this $[0,1]$-normalization to work better than $z$-score normalization which subtracts the mean and divides by the standard deviation. {We unnormalize the model's output for prediction.} {In cases where there are missing values, these are imputed using linear interpolation.
 For sequences shorter than the model context length $L$, the remaining values are back-filled using the leftmost available data point.}

-The normalized sequence $t$ is then up-projected pointwise using a single linear layer into $d$ dimensions, yielding a transformed sequence ${x} \in \mathbb{R}^{L \times d}$.
+\paragraph{Embedding.} The normalized sequence $t$ is then up-projected pointwise using a single linear layer into $d$ dimensions, yielding a transformed sequence ${x} \in \mathbb{R}^{L \times d}$.
 Unlike existing works that make use of special time embeddings \citep{tempopfn, gluonts} to include seasonality and frequency features, utilizing metadata that might not be present at inference time, we adopt a minimalistic approach that can handle any time series as a simple numeric sequence.